vivianwhuo/vivianwhuo.github.io/_pages/about.md

 ======
 - Next-generation Core Newtorks for Agentic AI
 - LLM Agent
-- Distributed optimization
+- Distributed Optimization
 - Communication Efficiency
-- Privacy protection
+- Privacy Protection

 I keep open-minded to new problem domains and look forward to academic collaboration.
 Email me if you’d like to discuss.
 Email: huowei7@huawei.com